w5xd/WriteLogWizards/README.md

 VS File/New-project wizard place any newly created WL module development projects.

 <code><b>WL12ModuleWizard/</b></code><br/>
 contains the source of the module create wizard.
+Works for 2019 and 2022

 <code><b>WL12ProjectWizard2019/</b></code><br/>
 contains the source of the VS2019 project create wizard.

+<code><b>WL12ProjectWizard2022/</b></code><br/>
+contains the source of the VS2022 project create wizard.

 <code><b>WriteLog/</b></code><br/>
 contains the source of the various headers and import libraries required by the generated project.
 These headers